Elmar099/Elmar099/README.md

 ===
 - 🏫 Bachelors in Computer Science @ [San Jose State University](https://www.sjsu.edu/)
 - 👨‍💻 Interested in fullstack and machine learning
-- 🎢 Currently working on IOS projects
+- 🎢 Currently working on a React project
-- 📍 Living in Silicon Valley California
+- 📍 Living in Silicon Valley CA

 ## Other Interests
 - 🎹 I love making music on my piano